 Sugar | 1.2 g (0g added sugar)

-For a luxurious non-alc wine experience, I suggest picking up a bottle of Society De La Rassi’s Neue Brut Vintage 2023 Sparkling Chardonnay.
+For a luxurious non-alcoholic wine experience, I suggest picking up a bottle of Society De La Rassi’s Neue Brut Vintage 2023 Sparkling Chardonnay.
 Favored by the folks at USA Today and Forbes, the packaging of this drink offers “Old-World Elegance,” and what’s inside the bottle is even better.
-Both crisp yet full of body, this non-alcoholic wine has undergone a unique distillation process to achieve its harmonious taste of minerality and acidity.
+Both crisp yet full-bodied, this non-alcoholic wine has undergone a unique distillation process to achieve a harmonious minerality and acidity.
 The grapes are also cultivated sustainably and organically from a single fifth-generation vineyard in Alcázar de San Juan, Spain, and are non-GMO.
-For birthdays, celebrations, or even a night-in, this zero-proof bubbly is a treat for those special moments.
+For birthdays, celebrations, or even a night in, this zero-proof bubbly is a treat for special moments.

 8. Grüvi